reginz/boldly/src/database/posts/home-design-for-small-spaces.md

 3. **Plaid fabric**; If you are into Christmas/fireplace kinda cozy, you can always play around with textures and colors.
 The most iconic texture of that aesthetic is plaid.
 4. **Poping colors**; However if you are more a minimalist, you can use an accent colors in some places to make your room cozier.
 The key is you should pick warm tones.
 Otherwise it will not create a cozy effect.
 5. **Wood**; If you are not using a wood colored furniture, you can get a warm wood colored mirror or accessories.

-Overall, decorating and designing a small bedroom is definelety a challenge but with a little creativity, you can turn it into a cozy, functional space that you love.